 Discover how to easily almost double your SAR exposure from your mobile phone.

-It is flawed because it is based upon the the thermal effects of a mobile phone on a plastic “bucket” filled with water.
+*It is flawed for two reasons.
+It is based upon the the thermal effects of a mobile phone on a plastic “bucket” filled with water.
+The other reason is that it does not replicate how people actually use their phones.

 A mannequin is made to replicate a US armed forces personnel, called SAM.
-The “head” is filled with water, and then the temperature of the water is measured when a mobile phone is used in proximity.
+The plastic “head” is filled with water.
+Then the temperature of the water is measured when a mobile phone is used in proximity.
 This is why many of the phones state that you should not be within 2cm of the phone… Here’s a fun song written and performed by Kate Corcoran.

 Here’s what she said in the 2016 Environmental Sensitivities Symposium e-mag: